Do You Think You Were Lied to or Deceived by FindLaw?

 Why Not Just Cancel and Move On?

-My experience with most of their supervisors has demonstrated that they know very little about BUSINESS, let alone their products, or the internet.
-Also, most of the leadership I have dealt with have zero commitment to the client’s needs.
+My experience with most of their supervisors has demonstrated that they know very little about BUSINESS, let alone their products or the internet.
+Also, most of the leadership I have dealt with has zero commitment to the client’s needs.

-If I made a FindLaw Comedy Play, here would be a famous line from the Supervisor character:
+If I made a FindLaw Comedy Play, there would be a famous line from the Supervisor character:

 We hear and have formed the same opinions.
 We think that FindLaw attorney advertising has excellent products.
 But we believe they have equally horrific leadership.
 Last, I am of the strong belief that many of its reps lack accountability when dealing with their attorney clients.

 Their reputation with many of our friends who have also challenged them is the same as ours.
 It seems like anything they do wrong immediately gets blamed on the client.
 But more often than not, it gets nonchalantly breezed over.